How to Get Rid of Fruit Flies

 Get a free quote from top pest control companies in your area.

-Of course, ensuring the spaces around your windows and doors are adequately caulked will go a long way, despite fruit flies being able to enter through screens.
+Of course, ensuring the spaces around your windows and doors are adequately caulked will go a long way, despite fruit flies being able to enter through larger screens.
+Remember, flies are great at getting into trouble, but terrible of getting back out.

 Morgan